 Sufficiency of the Supply

-They should include as a minimum:
+These procedures should include as a minimum:

-- The total number of consumer supplied
+- The total number of consumers supplied

 - Typical amounts of alternative water required for each consumer

-- Communication during the period
+- Communication arrangements during the period

 Communication with Users